Andy King (footballer, born 1956): Coaching and managerial career

 He was appointed as manager of Mansfield Town in August 1993.
 He led Mansfield to the Third Division play-offs in the 1994–95 season, losing in the semi-finals to Chesterfield.
 They failed to build on this the following season and King left in July 1996 after Mansfield had finished in 19th place.

 He later worked as a coach and a scout, and was scouting for Sunderland when, in the 2000 close season, he joined Swindon Town as assistant manager under his former Everton teammate Colin Todd.
 In November 2000, after Todd had left to become assistant manager of Derby County, King took over as manager.
 He maintained Swindon's Second Division status that season, but was replaced by former Liverpool manager Roy Evans in June 2001.
 Evans remained in charge for just a few months and King was re-appointed as Swindon manager on 20 December 2001 after the arrival of new owners of the club (including the former jockey Willie Carson).

-The peak of his Swindon career came in the 2003–04 season, when Swindon qualified for the Division Two playoffs, only to lose on penalties to Brighton and Hove Albion in the semi-finals.
+The peak of his Swindon career came in the 2003–04 season, when Swindon qualified for the Division Two playoffs, only to lose on penalties to Brighton & Hove Albion in the semi-finals.

 King was eventually dismissed by Swindon on 26 September 2005, after five successive defeats had left Swindon second from bottom in Football League One.

 He then worked as a scout until being appointed as manager of Conference National side Grays Athletic on 23 November 2006.
 However, he surprisingly resigned for personal reasons on 4 January 2007.

 He was a scout for former team Everton, but on 3 December 2007 King was appointed Chief Scout at Championship side Plymouth Argyle.
 He was then appointed as Head Scout at Colchester United in 2010.

 On 30 November 2011, King was appointed as Assistant Manager to Aidy Boothroyd at Northampton Town.

 After Boothroyd's dismissal as Northampton Town manager, King was placed in the role of caretaker manager, before moving on to MK Dons to take up a scouting role in February 2014.